Ultimate Positivity is Decidable for Simple Linear Recurrence Sequences: Introduction

+Linear recurrence sequences are ubiquitous in mathematics and computer science, and the above four problems (and assorted variants) arise in a variety of settings; see~\cite{OW14:SODA} for references.
+For example, an LRS modelling population size is biologically meaningful only if it never becomes negative.

 Problem~1 is known as \defemph{Skolem's Problem}, after the Skolem-Mahler-Lech Theorem~\cite{Lec53,Mah35,Sko34}, which characterises the set $\{ n \in \mathbb{N} : u_n = 0\}$ of zeros of an LRS $\uu$ as an ultimately periodic set.
 The proof of the Skolem-Mahler-Lech Theorem is non-effective, and the decidability of Skolem's Problem is open.
-Blondel and Tsitsiklis~\cite{BlondelT00} remark that ``the present consensus among number theorists is that an algorithm [for Skolem's problem] should exist''.
-However, so far decidability is known only for LRS of order at most 4: a result due independently to Vereschagin~\cite{Ver85} and Mignotte, Shorey and Tijdeman~\cite{MST84}.
+Blondel and Tsitsiklis~\cite{BlondelT00} remark that ``the present consensus among number theorists is that an algorithm [for Skolem's Problem] should exist''.
+However, so far decidability is known only for LRS of order at most 4: a result due independently to Vereschagin~\cite{Ver85} and Mignotte, Shorey, and Tijdeman~\cite{MST84}.
 At order 5 decidability is not known, even for simple LRS~\cite{OW12}.
 Decidability of Skolem's Problem is also listed as an open problem and discussed at length by Tao~\cite[Section 3.9]{Tao08}.
-The problem can also be seen as a far-reaching generalisation of the Orbit Problem, studied by Kannan and Lipton~\cite[Section 5]{KL86}.
+The problem can furthermore be seen as a generalisation of the Orbit Problem, studied by Kannan and Lipton~\cite[Section 5]{KL86}.

-In contrast to the situation with Skolem's Problem, Problem~2---reaching zero infinitely often---was shown to be decidable for arbitrary LRS by Berstel and Mignotte~\cite{BM76}.
+In contrast to the situation with Skolem's Problem, Problem~2---hitting zero infinitely often---was shown to be decidable for arbitrary LRS by Berstel and Mignotte~\cite{BM76}.

 Problems 3 and 4 are respectively known as the \defemph{Positivity} and \defemph{Ultimate Positivity} Problems.
-In~\cite{Soi76} they are described, along with Skolem's Problem, as being ``very difficult'', while in~\cite{RS94} the authors assert that the problems are ``generally conjectured [to be] decidable''.
-The problems are moreover stated as open in~\cite{BG07,HHH06,LT09,Liu10,TV11}, among others.\footnote{It is straightforward that the Positivity and Ultimate Positivity Problems are polynomial-time interreducible respectively with the corresponding problems with the strict inequality $u_n>0$ in place of $u_n \geq 0$.} In fact decidability of Positivity entails decidability of Skolem's Problem via a straightforward algebraic transformation of LRS (which however does not preserve the order)~\cite{HHH06}.
+The problems are stated as open in~\cite{BG07,HHH06,LT09}, among others, while in~\cite{RS94} the authors assert that the problems are ``generally conjectured [to be] decidable''.
+Decidability of Positivity entails decidability of Skolem's Problem via a straightforward algebraic transformation of LRS (which however does not preserve the order)~\cite{HHH06}.